marcel-van-de-kamp/movie-assignments/exercises/06 - creating a (feature) module/assignment.md

 **Result**:
 > We now have a movies feature module that encapsulates all movie specific material.
 > Our app (module/component) imports and uses the functionalities provided by the movies module.
+> Our app does not know any movie specifics anymore, we are free to also add serie, music and game modules in the future if we want.
+We are also able to copy / move all movie functionality to another angular app.